ahilbers/renewable_test_PSMs/README.md

 ## Usage

 The easiest way to start using these models is by modifying the example script provided.
 The file `main.py` contains three example runs with different specs.
 - `1_region_plan_LP`: run the `1 region` model in planning mode.
 For baseload technology, any nonnegative capacity is allowed and there is no ramping constraint.
 This makes the optimisation problem a continuous linear program.
+All demand must be met -- no unmet demand is allowed.
-- `6_region_plan_MILP`: run the `6 region` model in planning mode.
+- `6_region_plan_MILP_unmet`: run the `6 region` model in planning mode.
 Baseload technology may only be installed in integer units of 3GW, and has a ramping constraint of 20%/hr.
 This makes the optimisation problem a mixed-integer linear program.
+Unmet demand is allowed at high cost.
 - `6_region_operate`: run the `6 region` model in operate mode.
 Baseload technology has a ramping constraint.
 The installed capacities of the generation and transmission technologies are defined in `models/6_region/model.yaml`, and only the generation levels are determined by the model.
+Unmet demand is allowed at high cost.

 Each of these examples can be run from a unix command line via: